FrankLaVigne/SessionDownloader/README.md

 Starting in 2019, Build used a different system.

 ## Future
-I'd like to add parameters, IoC, and some other goodies to make this a tad more robust.
+I'd like to add

-Ok, a lot more robust.
+* Unit tests
+* more robust

 ### Flexible architecture
 It would be nice to modularize the code so that adding a new event would be as easy as creating a JSON file